 Tell your healthcare provider about the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.

 - Take XALKORI exactly as your healthcare provider tells you.

 - Swallow XALKORI capsules whole.

 - You may take XALKORI with or without food.

-- Do not change your dose or stop XALKORI unless your doctor tells you.
+- Your healthcare provider may change your dose, temporarily stop, or permanently stop treatment with XALKORI if you have certain side effects.
+Do not change your dose or stop taking XALKORI unless your healthcare provider tells you.

 - If you miss a dose, take it as soon as you remember.
 If it is close to your next dose (within 6 hours), just take your next dose at your regular time.